danishrahman96/danishrahman96.github.io/_pages/about.md

 Hello, and welcome to my homepage!
 My name is Danish Rahman, and I am pursuing a Master’s Degree in Mechanical Engineering with a specialization in Robotics and Control Systems at Columbia University with expected graduation in December 2023.
 My research interests include autonomous robotics such as self-driving ground and aerial vehicles, rehabilitation robotics and the hardware-software intersection within these domains.
 Above all, I am keenly interested in how human beings and the surrounding environment continue to interact with these robotic systems.

 I completed my Bachelor's in Mechanical Engineering in 2018 from Texas A&M University.
 Upon my graduation, I spent four years as a System and Mechanical Engineer working on R&D in offroad and electrified autonomous vehicles.
-This experience fostered my burgeoning passion for autonomous systems, while my time as a System Engineer facilitated my transition towards a higher-level design and architecture oriented focus.
+This experience fostered my burgeoning passion for autonomous systems, while my time as a System Engineer facilitated my transition towards a higher-level design and architecture oriented approach.

 Current Research Projects
 ======